mantisec/terraform-provider-umbrella/internal/provider/docs/resources/applications.md

 ---
 page_title: "umbrella_applications Resource - applications"
 description: |-
-  Update the label for the application.
-Provide an application label in the request body.
+  Update the labels for the applications.
 ---

 # umbrella_applications (Resource)

-Update the label for the application.
-Provide an application label in the request body.
+Update the labels for the applications.

 ## Example Usage